frankdugan3/pyro/documentation/tutorials/get-started.md

 ## Installation

-The installation process is currently pretty involved, and may be omitting some required steps.
-This will [improve over time](https://github.com/frankdugan3/pyro/issues/2), pinky-promise!
+The installation process is pretty straightforward, and many of the steps can be customized depending on how you want to use `Pyro`.

 ### Steps

-These steps assume you are adding `Pyro` to an existing Phoenix LiveView app as generated from the `v1.7.2+` `phx.new`.
+These steps assume you are adding `Pyro` to an existing Phoenix LiveView app as generated from the `v1.7.10+` `phx.new`.

 1. Add `:pyro` to your dependencies: